Center Stage (Atlanta): Center Stage Theater

-Hanson, Anberlin, Chris Cornell, The Dixie Dregs, Duran Duran, Lady Gaga, Skillet, Steven Wilson, Queens of the Stone Age, Sunny Day Real Estate, The Weeknd, Young the Giant and Widespread Panic.
+Hanson, Anberlin, Chris Cornell, The Dixie Dregs, Duran Duran, Lady Gaga, Skillet, Steven Wilson, Queens of the Stone Age, Sunny Day Real Estate, The Weeknd, Knox, Livingston, Young the Giant and Widespread Panic.

 The Loft

 February 2005 marked the arrival of The Loft, located on the second floor of the Center Stage complex, equipped with four full-service bars and a view of the Midtown skyline.
 The Loft is a standing room only venue with a capacity of 650.
-Ticketing is provided by Ticket Alternative.
+Ticketing is provided by Ticketmaster.